egberts/egberts.github.io-src/content/articles/vim-syntax-generator.md

 Node is represented as a single ID number (not using '->' symbol).

-Node ID format may be an non-negative integer or a pair of non-negative integer separated by a letter "R" (ie., "3R8").
+Node ID format may be an non-negative integer or a pair of non-negative integer separated by a letter "R" (i.e., "3R8").

-Incidentially, Node is also a Python list type in python3-graphviz module.
+Incidentally, Node is also a Python list type in python3-graphviz module.

 Edge type
 ---------